ctnava/rxtechnotes/math/unit_conversions.md

 > - 📌 Know both household → metric and metric → household conversions.
 > - 📌 Metric conversions are base-10: just move the decimal point.

+### ✅ Best Practices

+- Write out all units and cancel as you go
+- Round **only at the end**
+- Use only verified, standard conversion values
+- Understand both directions: household → metric and metric → household

 ### 🧪 Example: Convert 1 gallon to mL (step-by-step)

 We will convert 1 gallon to milliliters by **chaining units**, canceling each one along the way.